goheungchoi/alcove/README.md

 - Git v2.34 or higher
 - CMake v3.25 or higher
 - Conan v2.00 or higher
-- VulcanSDK v1.3 or higher
+- Vulcan SDK v1.3 or higher

 ## Current Build Environment